-The seacock must remain in the closed position when not in use.
+The seacock must remain in the closed

 HEAD AND WASTE CONTAINMENT SYSTEM

 The boat may be equipped with an electronically operated marine head with a holding tank.

 Always check state and local regulations before discharging waste overboard.

 Head (marine toilet) and waste containment systems are available as manual or electrically operated systems.
 Electrically operated systems use electric raw water pumps to flush waste from the marine toilet into the boat's waste tank.